JakeWharton/jakewharton.com/_posts/2021-06-04-case-insensitive-filesystems-considered-harmful-to-me.md

 Hey.class	Hey.java
 ```

-I'm confident that _this_ year will finally be the year of the Linux desktop to solve all these problems with its case-sensitive-by-default filesystems, right?.
-But until then, having tools which are smarter about filesystem interaction in a world where both case-sensitive and case-insensitive variants exist would go a long way to reducing developer's headaches like this.
+I'm confident that _this_ year will finally be the year of the Linux desktop to solve all these problems with its case-sensitive-by-default filesystems, right?
+But until then, having tools which are smarter about filesystem interaction in a world where both case-sensitive and case-insensitive variants exist would go a long way to reducing developer headaches like this.